Skip to main content

 Tarnished Plant Bugs

 Pre-bloom: Tarnished plant bug sweeping is advised where retention of young terminal and lateral squares in pre-bloom cotton is less than 80 percent.
+Sample at least 12 locations in the field.

 • 8* plant bugs per 100 sweeps (from initiation of squaring until the first or second week of blooming).